ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** Explain the core concepts of GitHub Copilot.

+An agent is a specialized chat participant that can assist in specific areas.

 * `@workspace` - Ask about your workspace
   * `/explain` - Explain how the selected code works
   * `/tests`- Generate unit tests for the selected code